-Immediate Action (0-5 Years) Medium to Long Term (More than 5 Years) C. Design Soquel and Walnut Avenues, and Lincoln and Cathcart Streets, to have dedicated bike lanes installed. ~ • engthen pedestrian access to and movement within the entown. a.
+Immediate Action (0-5 Years) Medium to Long Term (More than 5 Years) c.
+Design Soquel and Walnut Avenues, and Lincoln and Cathcart Streets, to have dedicated bike lanes installed.
+V 5.
+Strengthen pedestrian access to and movement within the downtown. a.
 Improve Pacific Avenue as the primary pedestrian corridor in the downtown, with minimum sidewalk widths of 12 feet.
 V b.
-Improve the San Lorenzo Riverfront as an exclusive pedestrian corridor between the Beach and the downtown. • c.
+Improve the San Lorenzo Riverfront as an exclusive pedestrian corridor between the Beach and the downtown.
+V c.
 Improve Cathcart Street as an east-west pedestrian linkage between the river, Pacific Avenue, and downtown neighborhoods.
-V • d.
-Strengthen the pedestrian linkage between downtown and San Lorenzo Park with short-term streetscape improvements at the Galleria and the western landing of the pedestrian bridge; and longer-term improvements, including an east-west roadway through Long's-Zanotto's and an expanded pedestrian bridge.
-V V e.
-Strengthen the pedestrian linkage to neighborhoods east of the river through a new pedestrian bridge between Soquel and Laurel Street connecting to the Metro Center. ~ f.
-Improve pedestrian linkages between downtown and Mission Hill through an expanded Scope Park and stair linkage. • g.
-Enhance pedestrian linkages to Beach Hill and the Beach through streetscape improvements along Cliff Street and the stairways leading to Pacific Avenue (at Third Street) and the riverfront (at Cliff Street). • \mathbf{T}^{1} REE TSCAPE AND OPEN SPACE a.
-Introduce, north of Cathcart, an asymmetrical cross section that provides for a wider (20 to 25 feet) sidewalk on the sunnier, west-facing side of the street to support a diversity of activities, and a comfortable promenading sidewalk (12 to 15 feet) on the east-facing side.
+V V d.
+Strengthen the pedestrian linkage between downtown and San Lorenzo Park with short-term streetscape improvements at the Galleria and the western landing of the pedestrian bridge; and longer-term improvements, including an east- west roadway through Long's-Zanotto's and an expanded pedestrian bridge. ~ • e.
+Strengthen the pedestrian linkage to neighborhoods east of the river through a new pedestrian bridge between Soquel and Laurel Street connecting to the Metro Center. v f.
+Improve pedestrian linkages between downtown and Mission Hill through an expanded Scope Park and stair linkage. ~ g.
+Enhance pedestrian linkages to Beach Hill and the Beach through streetscape improvements along Cliff Street and the stairways leading to Pacific Avenue (at Third Street) and the riverfront (at Cliff Street). ~ STREETSCAPE AND OPEN SPACE 1.
+Improve Pacific Avenue as the downtown's major public gathering place, and as a viable retailing street.